mixxxdj/mixxx/source/chapters/vinyl_control.rst

 and allows you to seek by needle dropping on your vinyl or seeking on your CDJ.
 "Relative Mode" takes the position to be relative to your deck's starting point, and only controls the pitch in Mixxx.
 It is not possible to seek using your deck in relative mode.
-"Scratch Mode" is an enhanced version of relative mode, and only applies to FinalScratch vinyl.
-Scratch mode improves performance slightly while scratching, but is not necessary for better performing timecodes like Serato.
-Finally, "Needle-skip Prevention" allows Mixxx to detect and ignore small changes in needle position, such as when you've accidentally bumped your turntable.
+"Constant Mode" is a special mode that is usually only activated when Mixxx needs to keep playing a track even if the vinyl control signal isn't present.
+Constant mode is automatically enabled when the needle reaches the end of a vinyl control record, or if "Needle-skip Prevention" is enabled and a needle skip is detected.
+"Needle-skip Prevention" allows Mixxx to detect and ignore small changes in needle position, such as when you've accidentally bumped your turntable.
 This can be advantageous in a live performance environment, but the downside is that it reduces responsiveness during scratching.
 Consequently, disabling needle-skip prevention is recommended for scratch performances.

 Signal Quality
 ==============